utdata/icj-class/bootstrap/bootstrap-class-01.md

 **This is where we edit our files.** Any change we make here gets compiled or copied into the `docs/` folder by our Node.js server.

-- The `html` folder has `index.html` file that we will be adding all our HTML code.
+- The `html` folder has the `index.html` file that we will be adding all our HTML code.
 - the `img` folder is for our original image files.
-They get "minified" and placed `docs/img/`
+They get "minified" and placed in `docs/img/`.
 - The `scss` folder has `styles.scss` file were we will add all our Sassy css.

 As you'll soon see, when our server is running, each time we save a file in either of these folders, the scss will be compiled and our HTML copied into the `docs/` folder.